-One of the most important factors when considering your home's security is ensuring that all your security measures have been sourced from professional companies that provide effective products and services.
-Details of BSIA member companies that comply with relevant standards can be found by visiting www.bsia.co.uk or calling the BSIA helpline on 01905 342020.
+One of the most important factors when considering your home's security is ensuring that all your security measures have been sourced from professional companies that provide quality products and services.
+Details of BSIA member companies that comply with relevant British and European Standards can be found by visiting www.bsia.co.uk/companyfinder or calling the BSIA help line on 0845 389 3889.